The Central Texas Whitetail Rut Is On!

 Deer rutting in Texas

-As a matter of fact, I received a report from Coryell County late last week that several bucks were following does closely.
-In addition to decreasing photoperiod, the cold front that rolled through the central Texas on Sunday night really put the bucks on the move, so we know does are cycling into estrous.
-A number of biological and behavioural changes are dependent on photoperiod, but cooler weather always seems to put bucks on the move.
+Photoperiod, day length, is the number one cue when it comes to rut, but weather can be a factor with regard to activity.
+In addition to decreasing photoperiod, the cold front that rolled through the Central Texas recently really put the deer on the move, so we know does are cycling into estrus.
+A number of biological and behavioral changes are dependent on photoperiod, but cooler weather always seems to put bucks on the move.

 1. After I talked to you I saw a big buck chasing 8 to 15 does.
 They were running crazy everywhere I couldnt get a count of them cause he was running em crazy.
 65 yds from the stand.
 I shot a hog after dark and …. well another long story involving Cottle Co.
 Sherrifs Dept. I am free and never saw cuffs.
 I think they thought I was tresspassing and shining deer.
 I was not.
 I will tell you more later.